Pickard Trepess - a Tribute 1953 to 2021

-The website is free to use and there is no committee or meetings to attend.
-However if you would like more information on any of the individuals or parishes listed, we ask you to use this form to send in your query – just to ensure that you are not a robot !
+The website is free to use and there is no committee nor meetings to attend.
+However if you would like more information on any of the individuals or parishes listed, we ask you to register before you send in your query – just to ensure that you are not a robot !
 We will then do our best to help you.

-Should you wish to contribute financially to this project, there will be at some stage a 'donation' option so that we can try and recover the initial costs of website hosting.
-However, just as important is the donation of information, parish records and photographs (for which you own the copyright), and any other relevant documentation, and we would be delighted to hear from you.
+Should you wish to contribute financially to this project, there will be 'donation' option so that we can try and recover the initial costs of website hosting.
+However, just as important is the donation of information, parish photographs (for which you own the copyright, or items are copyright free, or have Common Usage), the location of War Memorials and other such documentation, and we would be delighted to hear from you.
 Further, should you wish to join our transcription team, you would be made very welcome.

 |Want to Volunteer!Click Here||Upload Documents etc.Click Here|